NoelTautges/GraphicsAdder/README.md

 3.)
 Back up your `OuterWilds_Data` folder (open by right clicking on Outer Wilds in Steam > Local Files > Browse) in case something goes wrong

 4.)
-Extract the zip file, run `GraphicsAdder.exe`, click Load Steam and Convert, and wait for it to finish
+Extract the zip file, run `GraphicsAdder.exe`, and click More Info > Run Anyway if on Windows and SmartScreen shows up

 5.)
+In GraphicsAdder, click Load Steam and Convert and wait for it to finish

+6.)
 Drag the files from `OuterWilds_Data_replacement` to `OuterWilds_Data` and hit replace

-6.)
+7.)
 Right click on Outer Wilds in Steam > Properties > Add `-force-glcore` to Launch Options

-7.)
+8.)
 Launch Outer Wilds from Steam as usual and see the beauty (?) of a world without proper lighting effects, most of the in-game GUI, and far too dithery geysers!

-8.) (optional) Remove the Launch Options in Properties if you want to go back to the original game
+9.) (optional) Remove the Launch Options in Properties if you want to go back to the original game

 ## How do I build it?